Assistant Director of Healthcare

 The Assistant Director (AD) of Healthcare is a member of the Leadership Team.
 With support from the Camp Director and Leadership Team, the AD of Healthcare is responsible for coordination of the daily physical and mental healthcare needs of the camp community, and supervising the Healthcare Coordinator and Camper Specialists (aka “Care Bears”).
 The time commitment for this position is March to September, 2018 (pre-camp, at camp, and post-camp).

 - Coordinate the daily physical and mental healthcare of camp community

 - Respond to the daily needs of the camp community

 - Maintain the confidentiality of all staff and campers

 - Review physical and mental healthcare procedures

-- Liaison with the Camp Director to implement physical and mental healthcare procedures
+- Liaise with the Camp Director to implement physical and mental healthcare procedures

 - Review physical and mental health information from the camp community

 - Coordinate the dispensing of medication and administer first aid with the Healthcare Coordinator

 - Keep records of treatment and medication for both campers and volunteers